lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

     2. `NO_MUTATION` -- Atoms marked with this lock cannot be mutated (changed for another element)
     3. `NO_ADDITION` -- No more atoms will be added to this atom.

+..  seealso:: We can also use the  `lockAtoms` method of :class:`~.core.MolpherMol`.
+This method
+    can take a SMARTS pattern and will lock all substructures corresponding to that particular pattern.

+    ..  code-block:: python

+        malonic_acid = MolpherMol("OC(=O)CC(=O)O")
+        malonic_acid.lockAtoms("OC(=O)", MolpherAtom.NO_ADDITION | MolpherAtom.NO_MUTATION)

+    It returns the indices of the locked atoms:

+    ..  code-block:: none

+        (0, 1, 2, 6, 4, 5)

-Let's now create a new molecule from the SDF in :numref:`locked-sdf-file-captopril`:
+Let us now create a new molecule from the SDF in :numref:`locked-sdf-file-captopril`:

 ..  code-block:: python